noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 Figure 2 is a table containing the results from the study's emissions tests.
 It can be observed that on average, E10, relative to ULP, shows a $5\%$ decrease in grams of $CO_2$ released per 100 km.
 While the reduced fuel economy, or total energy extracted per litre of fuel, does seem intuitive based on the lower energy per mole of ethanol, the study claims that this difference is negligible, so it will be treated as such.

-This evidence further supports the argument that higher ethanol content in fuel decreases $CO_2$ emissions, therefore supporting the research question.

 ###### Limitations